sharetribe/flex-docs/src/docs/cookbook-payments/customize-pricing/index.md

 [Getting started with Flex CLI](/flex-cli/getting-started-with-flex-cli/) tutorial.

-> Note: `set-line-items-and-total` cannot be combined with other pricing
+> **Note**: `set-line-items-and-total` cannot be combined with other
-> actions that rely on the booking length or the quantity of units.
-In
+> pricing actions that rely on the booking length or the quantity of
-> order to take custom pricing into use, price calculations that rely on
+> units.
+In order to take custom pricing into use, price calculations
-> booking length or quantity of units also need to be converted into
+> that rely on booking length or quantity of units also need to be
-> using custom pricing.
-Commissions and price negotiation however don't
+> converted into using custom pricing.
+Commissions and price negotiation
-> require any changes as they can be combined with custom pricing.
+> however don't require any changes as they can be combined with custom
+> pricing.

 ## 2. Listing extended data